 Dear Members, Project Partners, and Friends:

-- Heartland 2050 Regional Planning Advisory Committee – April 2
+- Heartland 2050 Regional Planning Advisory Committee (RPAC) – June 4

-All other MAPA committee meetings will meet virtually too.
+Most of MAPA’s other committee meetings will meet virtually.

 Your health and safety are priorities for us.
-The Omaha City Council implemented a mask mandate which is in effect until May 25, 2021.
-Therefore, the wearing of masks will be required during in-person meeting attendance.
+The wearing of masks by those not vaccinated fully is encouraged.
 MAPA will have a limited supply of disposable masks available for board and committee members who do not supply their own.

-There are changes to the Metro building and the meeting rooms we use.
+Changes to the Metro building and the meeting rooms we use remain in effect.

 The Metro lobby is open to the public but the public restrooms just off the lobby are closed.